Anne Hathaway

 Young Anne Hathaway with her parents and brothers

-Alongside her regular education, she underwent specialized training at the American Academy of Dramatic Arts, the oldest acting school in the English-speaking world, completing the program in 1993.
+Along with regular school, she trained at the American Academy of Dramatic Arts, the oldest acting school in the English-speaking world, finishing the program in 1993.

-In addition to her theatrical pursuits, Anne also trained vocally and, between 1998 and 1999, performed soprano parts multiple times at Carnegie Hall.
-She has often stated in interviews that she derives greater joy from stage acting than from performing in front of a camera.
+Beyond theater, Anne also trained vocally and performed soprano parts several times at Carnegie Hall between 1998 and 1999.
+She's often said in interviews that she gets more joy from stage acting than from performing in front of a camera.
 Her acting role models include Judy Garland and Meryl Streep.

 Anne Hathaway in childhood and youth